Pyrochlore

+Pyrochlore (Na,Ca)2Nb2O6(OH,F) is a mineral group of the niobium end member of the pyrochlore supergroup.
+Pyrochlore is also a term for the crystal structure Fd3̅m.
+The name is from the Greek πῦρ, fire, and χλωρός, green because it typically turns green on ignition in classic blowpipe analysis.

+Mineral

 The general formula, A2B2O7 (where A and B are metals), represent a family of phases isostructural to the mineral pyrochlore.

-Pyrochlores are an important class of materials in diverse technological applications such as luminescence, ionic conductivity, nuclear waste immobilization, high temperature thermal barrier coatings, automobile exhaust gas control, catalysts, solid oxide fuel cell, ionic/electrical conductors etc.
+Pyrochlores are an important class of materials in diverse technological applications such as luminescence, ionic conductivity, nuclear waste immobilization, high-temperature thermal barrier coatings, automobile exhaust gas control, catalysts, solid oxide fuel cell, ionic/electrical conductors etc.

-Occurrence

 The mineral is associated with the metasomatic end stages of magmatic intrusions.
-Pyrochlore crystals are usually well formed (euhedral), occurring usually as octahedra of a yellowish or brownish color and resinous luster.
+Pyrochlore crystals are usually well-formed (euhedral), occurring usually as octahedra of a yellowish or brownish color and resinous luster.
 It is commonly metamict due to radiation damage from included radioactive elements.

 Pyrochlore occurs in pegmatites associated with nepheline syenites and other alkalic rocks.
 It is also found in granite pegmatites and greisens.
 It is characteristically found in carbonatites.
 Associated minerals include zircon, aegirine, apatite, perovskite and columbite.